EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

 * Message(a.k.a 【MSG】) is a Command(a.k.a 【CMD】) or an Event(a.k.a 【EVT】) or a piece of Data(a.k.a 【DAT】).
   * CMD is always SYNC and DGRAM defined by IOC identified by CmdID;
-  * EVT is ASYNC/SYNC and DGRAM defined by IOC identified by EvtID;
+  * EVT is always ASYNC and DGRAM defined by IOC identified by EvtID;
   * DAT is ASYNC/SYNC and STREAM defined by IOC knowns only by object pair;

 ### EVT

-* 【EVT】 is ASYNC and DGRAM defined by IOC identified by EvtID, and each event is described by EvtDesc;
+* 【EVT】 is always ASYNC and DGRAM defined by IOC identified by EvtID, and each event is described by EvtDesc;
   * Its default property is 【ASYNC+NONBLOCK+MAYDROP】, and may be changed by setLinkParams or IOC_Options_T.
-  * ->[ASYNC]：means ObjX in its current context postEVT to LinkID, then ObjY's CbProcEvt_F will be callbacked in IOC's context, not in ObjX's context.
+  * ->[ASYNC]: means ObjX in its current context postEVT to LinkID, then ObjY's CbProcEvt_F will be callbacked in IOC's context, not in ObjX's context.
       Here IOC's context is designed&implemented by IOC, may be a standalone thread or a thread pool.
-      USE setLinkParams to change Link's each postEvt to SYNC, USE IOC_Options_T to change Link's current postEvt to SYNC, which means ObjY's CbProcEvt_F callbacked in ObjX's context.
+      EVT is ALWAYS ASYNC and CANNOT be changed to SYNC because events are fire-and-forget notifications designed for asynchronous processing.
+      This ensures non-blocking event posting and prevents caller from being blocked by event processing time.
   * ->[NONBLOCK]: means ObjX's postEVT may not be blocked if not enough resource to postEVT, such as no free space to queuing the EvtDesc.
       This includes immediate return (true NONBLOCK) and timeout-based return (NONBLOCK with timeout).